 First both of them ate barley and then went to the pond to drink water.
 As soon as the mouse started drinking water, the frog dragged it into the water.
 He took her deep.

 There the mouse died in agony.
 After a while, a body of rat started floating on the surface of the water.
 Then an eagle pounced on him and he grabbed him with his sharp and sharp claws.
 Because the frog’s paw was tied to the mouse, it also became the food of the eagle.

 One who only looks after his selfishness eventually has to suffer heavy losses.

-Two Friends and The Bear
+Two Friends and a Bear Story for Class 8

 This is the moral based story in English.
 Two friends were passing through a dense forest.
 When they saw a bear coming towards them, one of them soon climbed a high tree and hid.
 But the other friend could not understand what to do.

 He stood helpless.
 Then he remembered a lesson from his school that bears do not hunt a dead man.
 He lay down straight on the ground holding his breath just like a dead person.